SylvainGuilbaud/IKO/README.md

     replicas: 3
 ```

-For more samples and advanced configurations, refer to the `iko-3.8.42.100/samples` directory.
+For more samples and advanced configurations, refer to the [`iko-3.8.42.100/samples`](iko-3.8.42.100/samples) directory.
-## Samples

-Explore more configuration examples in the [samples directory](iko-3.8.42.100/samples).